 - The Latchmoor Trophy.
 A pursuit race, held wherever possible as the last race on the Friday of Mudeford Week.
 The race will last about an hour for the slowest boats.
 The winner receiving the Latchmoor trophy.

 - Prizegiving will be held under arrangements made by the Social Committee.

-Junior sailors are encouraged to sail with the main fleet, but will normally do one lap of the course and will start with the Slow Fleet.
+Junior sailors are encouraged to sail with the main fleet, but depending on their ability will normally do one lap of the course and will start with the Slow Fleet.